The UHM-MURP degree program is fully accredited by the Planning Accreditation Board. This professional program is designed to:

 The admissions committee is responsible for evaluating a student’s objectives, letters of recommendation, GRE or TOEFL scores, academic record, and experience.
 The statement submitted by the student as part of his/her application is carefully reviewed by the committee.
 The committee may request additional data from an applicant.
 It may also request an interview if arranging one is feasible.
 Applicants are encouraged to meet with members of the faculty on their own initiative prior to applying if they are in Hawai‘i.

-Application to the Master’s degree program in Urban and Regional Planning proceeds through two channels.
+Application to the master’s degree program in Urban and Regional Planning requires the following:

 - Graduate application form and fee